‘Loud’ man ‘trashed’ hotel room after being refused drink

 A man caused more than £1,000 of damage to a Wetherspoon pub’s hotel room after being refused a drink at the bar.

-Ryan McDonnell, who gave his address as University Crescent, Gorleston, smashed a television, lamp and bedside cabinet during a night away at the Troll Cart, in Great Yarmouth, days after Christmas.
+Ryan McDonnell, of University Crescent, Gorleston, smashed a television, lamp and bedside cabinet during a night away at the Troll Cart, in Great Yarmouth, days after Christmas.

 McDonnell admitted criminal damage, which took place on December 27, when he appeared at Great Yarmouth Magistrates' Court on Wednesday, March 4.